Seems Like Old Times (film)

 Seems Like Old Times is a 1980 American comedy film starring Chevy Chase, Goldie Hawn, and Charles Grodin, directed by Jay Sandrich and written by Neil Simon.
-It was the only theatrical film directed by Sandrich, who is best known for his television sitcom directing work.

-After Nick Gardenia (Chase) is forced to rob a bank, and becomes a fugitive, he seeks help from his ex-wife Glenda Parks (Hawn), a public defender.
-Her current husband, Ira Parks (Grodin), is the Los Angeles County district attorney, who harbors a jealous disdain towards Nick.
+It was the only theatrical film directed by Sandrich, who was best known for his television sitcom directing work.
+It follows Nick Gardenia, a writer who is forced to rob a bank and becomes a fugitive, leaving him to seek help from his ex-wife Glenda Parks, a public defender.
+Her current husband, Ira Parks, is the Los Angeles County district attorney, who harbors a jealous disdain towards Nick.

 The film was the second pairing of Goldie Hawn and Chevy Chase, after 1978's Foul Play.

 Plot

-Nick Gardenia (Chevy Chase), an out-of-luck writer, has the use of a friend's oceanside cabin in Big Sur, California.
+Nick Gardenia, an out-of-luck writer, resides in a friend's oceanside cabin in Big Sur, California.
 He is interrupted by a pair of bank robbers who use him to rob a bank in Carmel.
-Their M.O. is to take an innocent person, force them at gunpoint to rob a bank, and then take the money and toss their captive out of their car.
-Unfortunately for Nick (in one of Chase's signature pratfalls), he trips in the bank, is helped up and looks directly into a security camera.
+Their MO is to take an innocent person, force them at gunpoint to rob a bank, and then take the money and toss their captive out of their car.
+Unfortunately for Nick, he trips in the bank, is helped up and looks directly into a security camera.

-The bank's picture of Nick comes to the attention of Los Angeles district attorney Ira Parks (Charles Grodin) when his assistant, Fred (Robert Guillaume), recognizes it to be Parks' wife's ex-husband.
+The bank's picture of Nick comes to the attention of Los Angeles district attorney Ira Parks when his assistant, Fred, recognizes it to be Parks' wife's ex-husband.
 Because of his desire to become the state's attorney general, Ira is frustrated and upset, thinking this could harm his campaign.

-Ira's wife, Glenda (Goldie Hawn), is a lawyer herself.
-A public defender, Glenda often tries to rehabilitate her clients by giving them odd jobs around their house, as with her chauffeur/butler Chester (T. K. Carter).
-After a long day in court, Glenda comes home to mixed news—joy for Ira's run for Attorney General and surprise when Ira gives her the news about Nick.
-She wants to defend Nick because of her disbelief that he would ever do such a thing.
+Ira's wife, Glenda, is a lawyer herself.
+A public defender, Glenda often tries to rehabilitate her clients by giving them odd jobs around their house, as with her chauffeur and butler Chester.
+After a long day in court, Glenda comes home to mixed news: joy for Ira's run for Attorney General and surprise when Ira gives her the news about Nick.
+She wants to defend Nick because of her disbelief that he would rob a bank.